American Jews in politics: Contemporary politics

 Owing to high Democratic identification in the 2008 United States presidential election, 78% of Jews voted for Democrat Barack Obama, versus 21% for Republican John McCain, despite Republican attempts to connect Obama to Muslim and pro-Palestinian causes.
 It has been suggested that running mate Sarah Palin's outspoken conservative views on social issues may have nudged Jews away from the McCain-Palin ticket.
 Obama's chief strategist, David Axelrod, is Jewish, as is his former Chief of Staff, Rahm Emanuel.

-American Jews are largely supportive of gay rights, though a split exists within the group by observance.
+American Jews are largely supportive of LGBTQ+ rights, though a split exists within the group by observance.
 Reform and Reconstructionist Jews are far more supportive on issues like gay marriage than Orthodox Jews are.
 A 2007 survey of Conservative Jewish leaders and activists showed that an overwhelming majority now supports gay rabbinical ordination and same-sex marriage.
 Accordingly, 78% percent of Jewish voters rejected Proposition 8, the bill which banned gay marriage in California.
 No other ethnic or religious group voted as strongly against it.

-Jews in America also overwhelmingly oppose current United States marijuana policy.
+Jews in America also overwhelmingly oppose current United States marijuana criminalization policy.
 86% of Jewish Americans opposed arresting non-violent marijuana smokers, compared to 61% for the population at large and 68% of all Democrats.
 Additionally, 85% of Jews in the United States opposed using federal law enforcement to close patient cooperatives for medical marijuana in states where medical marijuana is legal, compared to 67% of the population at large and 73% of Democrats.

-In the 2012 presidential election, support for Democrats fell by 9 percentage, while support for Republicans increased by the same percentage.
-The American Jewish vote for President Barack Obama fell from 78 percent to 69 percent in 2012.
-Obama's opponent in 2008, John McCain, received the support of 21 percent of Jewish, whereas Mitt Romney increased that share to 30 percent in 2012.
+Jewish support for President Barack Obama fell 9 points from 78% in 2008 to 69% in 2012.
+Obama's opponent in 2008, John McCain, received the support of 21% of Jewish voters, whereas Mitt Romney increased that share by 9 points to 30% in 2012.

-Israelis favored Republican presidential candidate Mitt Romney over Barack Obama in the 2012 United States presidential election by a 57 percent to 22 percent margin.

-Bernie Sanders won the New Hampshire Democratic primary on February 9, 2016, by 22.4% of the vote (60.4% to Hillary Clinton's 38.0%).
-"Sanders, a self-identified democratic socialist, has repeatedly described himself as a secular Jew. ... " (Barry Goldwater, the 1964 Republican presidential nominee, was the first winner of Jewish heritage, but was a Christian).

 In the 2018 midterms, Jews were again the most Democratic group as designated by religious identity, with 79% voting for the Democrats while 17% voted for the Republicans.